PranavBandi07/AI-chatbot-customer-support/README.md

 # GPT-4 and Rule-Based Chatbot Application

 This project is all about building a chatbot application, and it's got two main ways of doing its thing.
 First, there's a GPT-4 powered chatbot, which uses the Cheapest GPT-4 Turbo API through RapidAPI.
 Then, there's a rule-based chatbot.
-The rule-based one is there to handle specific customer support scenarios, and it also kicks in if the GPT-4 chatbot isn't the best fit for the situation.
+The rule-based one is there to handle specific customer support scenarios and serves as a backup when the GPT-4 chatbot isn't the best fit.

 ## 1. Introduction